UAM's Satisfactory Academic Progress Policy

 not by itself reinstate that student’s financial aid eligibility.

-A student who has been placed on Financial Aid Denial will NOT receive any types of federal or institutional aid until one of the following conditions is met: (1) The student comes into compliance with the policy; or (2) The student submits an appeal form (forms shown below) to the Financial Aid Office that includes the specific extenuating circumstance (with documentation) causing the student to not meet SAP, and what has changed that will allow the student to demonstrate satisfactory academic progress during the subsequent payment period.
+A student who has been placed on Financial Aid Denial will NOT receive federal, state, or institutional aid until one of the following conditions is met: (1) The student comes into compliance with the policy; or (2) The student submits an appeal form to the Financial Aid Office that includes the specific extenuating circumstance (with documentation) causing the student to not meet SAP, and what has changed that will allow the student to demonstrate satisfactory academic progress during the subsequent payment period.

-It is encouraged for students to include in their appeal, resources on campus designed to assist students with challenges that they may face while pursuing their degree at UAM.
+It is encouraged for students to include in their appeal, resources on campus designed to assist them with challenges they may face while pursuing their degree at UAM.
 Some of these student-centered services include:

-An appeal with a documented extenuating circumstance may be approved only if the student will be able to meet Satisfactory Academic Progress standards after the subsequent payment period; or the student is placed on an Academic Recovery Plan (see below), developed by the Academic Advising Office, that if followed, will ensure that the student is able to meet the Satisfactory Academic Progress standards by a specific point in time.
+An appeal may be approved only if the student will be able to meet Satisfactory Academic Progress standards after the subsequent payment period; or the student is placed on an Academic Recovery Plan (see below) developed by the Academic Advising Office that if followed, will ensure that the student is able to meet the Satisfactory Academic Progress standards by a specific point in time.

 Academic Recovery Plans

-Changes to Academic Recovery Plans: Should a student need to change or revise their existing SAP Academic Recovery Plan (due to withdrawals, drops, registration changes), they are required to contact the Academic Advising Office to submit a Request to Amend Recovery Plan.
+Changes to Academic Recovery Plans: If a student needs to revise their existing SAP Academic Recovery Plan (due to withdrawals, drops, registration changes), they are required to contact the Academic Advising Office to submit a Request to Amend Recovery Plan.
 If approved, the amended plan will be sent to the Financial Aid Office for review.